Ssriram83/cloud-endure-workshop/content/Conclusion/_index.en.md

 +++
-title = "Wrapping Up"
+title = "Conclusion"
-weight = 6
+weight = 4

 +++

 Congratulations for making this far!

-Here’s a reminder of everything we accomplished.
+Here's a reminder of everything we accomplished.

 We:
 1. Setup a CloudEndure Disaster Recovery project and Replication.